CausalLearning/SparseFool/README.md

 ### test_sparsefool.py

-A simple demo which computes the sparse adversarial perturbation of a test image.
+A simple demo that computes the sparse adversarial perturbation of a test image.

 ### test_perceptibility.py